ianstormtaylor/slate/docs/concepts/06-editor.md

 }
 ```

-Whenever you override behaviors, be sure to call in to the existing functions as a fallback mechanism for the default behavior.
+Whenever you override behaviors, be sure to call the existing functions as a fallback mechanism for the default behavior.
 Unless you really do want to completely remove the default behaviors (which is rarely a good idea).

 ## Helper Functions